 - 1 teaspoon ground cinnamon

 - 2 teaspoons salt

 - 3. Boil the noodles according to the package directions and then drain.
-Mix the noodles with the eggs, the remaining butter, melted, cinnamon, sugar, and salt and pour into the mold.
+Mix the noodles with the eggs, the remaining butter (also melted), the cinnamon, granulated sugar, and salt and pour it into the mold.

-- 4. Bake the kugel in a preheated 350°F (175°C) oven for 1 hour and 15 minutes or until the top is brown.
+- 4. Bake the kugel for 1 hour and 15 minutes or until the top is brown.
 Let the kugel sit for 15 minutes before unmolding.
 The top will become slightly hard like a praline.
-Serve cold or at room temperature.
+Serve at room temperature or cold.